 Premier Organizations and Small Businesses Rely on Us

 ICN has considerable experience working with major corporations to plan and implement a variety of technology transactions.
-For more than three decades, we have been the acknowledged experts in technology procurement, contract and vendor management.
+For more than four decades, we have been the acknowledged experts in technology procurement, contract and vendor management.
 Over the years, the list of companies that have relied on our expertise reads like a who’s who of premier organizations and includes over 300 corporations in the Fortune 500.
 In addition, hundreds of smaller companies and numerous government entities derive great value from our services.

 One of ICN’s clients, one of the largest credit unions in the country, recently merged with another large credit union.
 They asked ICN to assist in the strategy and execution to consolidate their most strategic supplier technology contracts.
 ICN helped the credit union’s senior management generate millions of dollars in savings from existing run rates and also achieve better contract terms and conditions.
 Some of the keys areas of assistance included: bill payment, core systems, shared branching and processing services, etc.